MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office2016/language/language-identifiers-optionstate-id-values.md

 ms.date: 1/03/2024
 ---

-# Language identifiers and OptionState Id values in Office 2016
+# Language identifiers and OptionState ID values in Office 2016

  **Summary:** Find language identifier and OptionState ID values for identifying and customizing Office 2016 language and proofing tools installations.

 Use the values in the Language Identifier and OptionState ID tables to configure setup for Office 2016 or for Office proofing tools, or to identify currently installed languages.

-This is a reference article.
-The values provided in the tables are necessary for completing procedures that are described in the following articles:
+The provided values are necessary for completing procedures described in the following articles:

 - [Add or remove language packs after deployment of Office 2016](add-remove-language-packs.md)